 Are you trying to make use of an installed streaming app but your Xbox One has a flickering Black screen?

-The Xbox One flickering screen problem can be caused by a few different errors or incorrect configurations on your gaming console, for example, the resolution setting.
+The Xbox One flickering screen problem can be caused by four different issues, which are:

 Why Does my Xbox One Keep Flickering?